 Mixing Stimulants with Demerol is especially dangerous, as the drugs work against each other.
 Depending on the strength of the substances, the Stimulant can mask the effects of the Demerol or vice versa.
 This can lead to taking more of either drug in an attempt to increase the dulled effects, leading to overdose.
 Combining Stimulants and Depressants is referred to as a “speedballing.”

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Emergency room visits caused by Demerol increased 111 percent between 2004 and 2008.

-If you or a loved one is struggling with Demerol addiction, you are not alone.
+If you or a loved one is struggling with Demerol addiction, many are in the same position.
 Millions of people have found relief from their addiction through the help of treatment programs.
-Don’t hesitate to call one of our treatment providers who will help you find a treatment center that fits your needs.
+Don’t hesitate to call one of our treatment providers who will help you find a treatment center.